eiriktsarpalis/typeshape-csharp/README.md

 |  Deserialize_TypeShapeSourceGen |   906.5 ns | 14.53 ns | 13.59 ns |  0.53 |    0.01 | 0.0601 |     608 B |        0.56 |

-Even though both serializers target the same underlying `JsonConverter` infrastructure, the TypeShape implementation is ~30% faster for serialization and ~90% for deserialization, when compared with the System.Text.Json's metadata serializer.
+Even though both serializers target the same underlying `JsonConverter` infrastructure, the TypeShape implementation is ~30% faster for serialization and ~90% for deserialization, when compared with System.Text.Json's metadata serializer.
 As expected, fast-path serialization is still fastest since its implementation is fully inlined.

 ## Advantages & Disadvantages